top of page

 So, here's what natural means when you buy a product from Searl Soap Company...

 Let's take a moment to see what's missing from my products - parabens, phthalates, synthetic fragrances (no fragrance oils are used, even ones considered "natural" because you just can't know for sure) and toxic chemicals.
+And greenwashing!!!

 (As always, other than links to my own products, the links included in this post will bring you to more information, not where to buy a product.)